Andonome/core/README.md

 ## Fatepoints

 Nobody magically heals, so wounds stick around for the duration of the game.
-To level the dangers, players get a number of Fate points, which they can lose instead of hitpoints.
-Fate points heal quickly, while Hitpoints do not.
+To level the dangers, players get a number of Fate Points, which they can lose instead of Hit Points.
+Fate Points heal quickly, while Hit Points do not.

-Healing Fate points after an encounter means players don't constantly fear death after a single wound, but still have to carry that wound.
-It also provides a plausible fear-mechanic, as players with few Fate points have a good reason to fear for their characters.
+Healing Fate Points after an encounter means players don't constantly fear death after a single wound, but still have to carry that wound.
+It also provides a plausible fear-mechanic, as players with few Fate Points have a good reason to fear for their characters.

 <img src="images/Roch_Hercka/vitals_shot.jpg" width="400">